drcandacemakedamoore/makedalytics/README.md

 # makedalytics
 A python library for data analytics on data including text and/or images with an emphasis on scientific reproducibility.
+There is only a dependancy on pip (although some versions of pip may have dependancies).
 Please note the library is currently evolving, and I am testing new functions.
 At present the tested functional functions of makedalytics are the following:

 ## general functions